ctdurazo/ctdurazo/README.md

 I have 5 years of experience in Software Engineering with a focus on Backend APIs, Microservices, and Web Development.
 I am also an advocate for Open-Source Software, Cybersecurity, and STEM Education.
 In my spare time, I enjoy writing and producing music, as well as luthiery.
+I grew up in Charlotte, NC and hold a Bachelor of Science in Computer Science from North Carolina State University in Raleigh, NC.

 ---